joakim/kay/ideas.md

 ## State

-The fields of cells are (by default) read-only.
+The fields of cells are read-only by default.
 A field points to either a cell (by reference) or an immutable value type.

 Mutable state may be implemented like Clojure's [atoms](https://clojure.org/reference/atoms) – a cell (reference type) wrapping an immutable value type, with [behaviors for replacing](https://clojure.github.io/clojure/clojure.core-api.html#clojure.core/swap!) the current value with a new one.
 This does add a level of indirection, having a performance and memory penalty, but it enables the management and even sharing of state in a controlled way.
 Reads should still be fast.
 As a bonus, it enables event-based reactivity and runtime guards.